 You come home after spending the weekend away camping and find your house trashed!
 Plates are smashed, your furniture is destroyed and, worst of all, your prized little-league trophy is snapped in half!
 As you wander amidst your destroyed possessions you notice something glinting on the table.
 The vandal left their lighter behind!
-You could call the police, OR you could identify the criminal yourself with the power of super glue!
+You could call the police like a normal person, OR you could identify the criminal yourself with the power of super glue!

 Step 1: How It Works